-4-9-4 Taxation on overseas subsidiaries
+4.9.4 Taxation on overseas subsidiaries

-Taxation on overseas subsidiaries is calculated on the basis of the tax rates applicable and prescribed according to the prevailing laws, regulations and instructions of the countries where these subsidiaries operate.
+Taxation on overseas subsidiaries is calculated in accordance with Law No. 2 of 2008 amending Decree No. 3 of 1955 concerning Kuwait Income Tax on the basis of the tax rates applicable and prescribed according to the prevailing laws, regulations and international agreements of the countries where these subsidiaries operate with the State of Kuwait.

-4-10 Segment reporting
+4.10 Segment reporting